Frequently Asked Questions

 The lottery was first put into practice due to an ever increasing number of firearm hunters during the two weeks of regular firearms season.
 The Lottery only applies to the two weeks of regular firearms deer season and is meant to control the number of hunters that can hunt at once in the Training Corridor (B, C, and D Training Areas).
 During those two weeks training areas are capped at a specific number of acres per hunter to prevent overcrowding and improve hunter safety during firearms season.
 A lottery may or may not be used any given year.

 Where can I go fishing at Fort Indiantown Gap?

 Marquette Lake and Indiantown Run are stocked with trout annually and are open to the general public.
 Indiantown Run is open to public fishing without a FTIG permit from the Bridge on Wood Rd near the Trout Nursery, though Marquette Lake, to Route 443 south of the spillway.
 Shuey Lake is also open to public fishing.
 Fishing in A-21 is now restricted access and by outdoor recreation permit only.
 All other areas require an outdoor recreation permit, when the area is open in iSportsman, for fishing.

 What is DMAP?

 The Deer Management Assistance Program (DMAP) is a program run through the Pennsylvania Game Commission that allows private landowners and public land managers to apply for additional Antlerless Harvest tags for their property in order to reduce deer populations.
 DMAP arrives in the form of coupons that can be handed out to participants in the program and must be redeemed for the actual harvest tag.
-After purchasing the harvest tag that tag can only be used to harvest an antlerless deer in DMAP unit that the coupon was for.
+After purchasing the harvest tag, that tag can only be used to harvest an antlerless deer in the DMAP unit that the coupon is for.